Skip to content

 Midnite 7 Commentator / Rookie Captain Lauri Lappalainen

-For season 2023, Captain Lauri Lappalainen, aged 31, joins the team as a rookie in the no. 7 role.
+For the 2024 season, 32-year-old Captain Lauri Lappalainen will continue as one of the flight's sevens.
 Lauri comes from Naantali.
 He graduated from a high school in his home town in spring 2010.
 Lauri reported for military service that summer on Pilot Reserve Officer Course 85 at the Air Force Academy.
 After conscript service, Lauri was to begin studies at Tampere University of Technology, but his passion for flying, the great team spirit at the Air Force and his desire to challenge himself at the controls of a fighter jet made Lauri choose the Cadet Course 98 Air Force Pilot’s Programme over the University.

 A career path typical of Air Force pilots took Lauri to Lapland Air Command in Rovaniemi after Hawk training.
 He spent five years at the Air Command amassing 500 flight hours in the cockpit of the F/A-18 Hornet.
 At the moment, Lauri is serving as an air combat instructor at the 3rd Flight of Fighter Squadron 41.
 In addition to flight instruction, Lauri’s duties include developing the squadron’s activities, pilot qualifications monitoring and participation in various projects.
-Lauri has amassed slightly over 1000 flight hours on the Air Force’s aircraft.
+Lauri has more than 1,100 hours of flight experience with the Air Force's fleet.

 Various types of sports are close to Lauri’s heart.
 Orienteering taken up as a young boy, and various endurance sports such as jogging, skiing and cycling fill a big part of Lauri’s free time.
 Lauri picked up aeronautical pentathlon when he was a cadet.
 Having pursued it for ten years, in addition to fantastic memories, he walked away with a few medals.
 Free riding is his most recent hobby; getting to the Norwegian mountains at least once a year is an absolute must.